carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 exercises: 20
 questions:
 - "How can I align sequences without complex installation?"
-- "How can I use a container from within and without?"
+- "How can I use a container from within or outside?"
 - "How can I share/use existing sequence files residing on my computer?"
 objectives:
 - "Select Docker containers from the docker hub."
 - "Use a Docker container to accomplish tasks."
-- "Make use of shared folder."
+- "Use of shared folder."
 keypoints:
 - "You can use existing Docker images instead of installing additional software."
 - "Files can be shared with the container and used by the software located witin the container."